 Step 1.
 Launch your Spotify desktop app on your Mac or Windows computer.
 Navigate to Your Library, and tap the + button to create a new playlist.

 Step 2.
-Open the CVS file in Excel of the playlist you want to re-import.
-Select and copy the spotify:track:xxx
+Open the CSV file for the playlist you want to re-import in Excel.
+Select and copy the track URIs look like: spotify:track:xxx.

 Step 3.
 Go to Spotify and paste the URIs into the new playlist you created.
 Remember to use the keyboard shortcut Ctrl+V on your PC, or Command+V on your Mac.